woges/UDACITY-self-driving-car/term1_project2_traffic_sign_classifier/README.md

 The model was trained with a batch-size of 256 samples for 19 epochs.
 Early stopping to abort the training was used to avoid overfitting, when the accuracy did not make any notable progress after 2 epochs.

-For the optimizer, the AdamOptimizer was used, which seemed to wrok a bit better than GradientDescent.
+For the optimizer, the AdamOptimizer was used, which seemed to work a bit better than GradientDescent.
 A learning rate of 0.001 gave the best results.
 In addition to that, a dropout of 0.5 was doing quite fine.

 Those plots show the validation accuracy over time: